Definition

 - Complexity with Other Properties: Requires careful coordination with

-for desired results. - Dependency on Parent Container: Only works within a flex container, so it cannot be used for general layout management outside of Flexbox.
+flex-grow and flex-basis for desired results. - Dependency on Parent Container: Only works within a flex container, so it cannot be used for general layout management outside of Flexbox.

 What are common mistakes to avoid with Flex Shrink?